Redesigning client scheduler to expand client access

 My role

-Led end-to-end design from discovery, research, concepting, design, testing, to implementation support.
+Led end-to-end design from discovery, research, ideating, design, testing, to implementation.

 Collaborators